UniCredit Bank AG: Stabilisation Notice

 Pre - Stabilisation Notice

-UniCredit Bank AG (contact: UniCredit Syndicate; telephone: +49 89 378 15921) hereby gives notice that the Stabilising Manager(s) named below may stabilise the offer of the following securities in accordance with Commission Regulation (EC) No. 2273/2003 implementing the Market Abuse Directive (2003/6/EC).
+UniCredit Bank AG (contact: UniCredit Syndicate, +49 89 3781 5921) hereby gives notice that the Stabilising Manager(s) named below may stabilise the offer of the following securities in accordance with Commission Regulation (EC) No. 2273/2003 implementing the Market Abuse Directive (2003/6/EC).

 In connection with the offer of the above securities, the Stabilising Manager(s) may over-allot the securities or effect transactions with a view to supporting the market price of the securities at a level higher than that which might otherwise prevail.
 However, there is no assurance that the Stabilising Manager(s) will take any stabilisation action and any stabilisation action, if begun, may be ended at any time.
 Any stabilization action or over-allotment shall be conducted in accordance with all applicable laws and rules.